-§4005(a)(10)(I)(vi)(IX)
+§4005(a)(10)(l)(vi)(IX)

-Beginning January 2024, VRE will train over 1,000 Vote Center staff to work at Vote Center locations throughout the County of Sacramento.
+Prior to every election cycle, VRE will train over 1,000 Vote Center staff to work at Vote Center locations throughout the County of Sacramento.
 The public is allowed to attend some portions of training but is not permitted to attend the hands-on portions due to proprietary software, voter privacy, and security concerns.